 For several years, Johnson’s church has hosted the controversial “Revoice” conference, pitched as a “safe space” for self-identified “gay Christians.”
-While speakers haven’t affirmed gay sex acts, some of them affirm virtually everything else about gay identity short of the actual sex acts, to such an extent that it’s enough to make some onlookers wonder exactly why they stop just there.
+While speakers haven’t affirmed gay sex acts, some of them affirm virtually everything else about gay identity short of the actual sex acts.
 (See for instance, Grant Hartley’s 2018 and 2019 presentations on the “queer treasure” to be found in gay subculture.)

 However, Johnson and other leaders portray themselves as a faithful remnant, preserving the traditional sexual ethic while pointing a better way for the church today to “walk alongside” Christians with same-sex attraction.
 Further, as Johnson explains in a recent podcast with Preston Sprinkle, plugging a forthcoming book, they see themselves not as upstarts but as throwbacks to Christian voices who “got it right” in the past before the rise of the ex-gay movement.
 One such voice, they claim, is C. S. Lewis.

 Readers passingly familiar with Lewis’s work might be casting about right now for what they could possibly be referring to, since homosexuality was hardly a subject he treated frequently.
 In fact, there are a few key “Lewisian proof-texts” that regularly crop up in these contexts.
-Before I write a piece dealing with the PCA overtures and their fallout more generally, I decided it would be helpful first to write something explicitly dealing with this particular appropriation of a beloved apologist, which has been pernicious and ongoing for years.
 What follows is my best attempt, based on all available evidence, to answer the question, “What did C.S.
 Lewis really think about homosexuality?”

 The Vanauken Letter